Inbound Methodologies for Law Firms

-Whether you are just starting a new law firm or you are rethinking your marketing strategy, you may be considering the benefits of online marketing.
-While online marketing has been around for a number of years, internet marketing strategies are changing.
-Rather than using online marketing resources to reach out to potential customers, law firms and other businesses can use certain methodologies to draw customers in.
-This distinction is one of “outbound” versus “inbound” marketing.
-While certain outbound marketing strategies may still have appeal in particular markets or for particular firms, it’s important for any twenty-first century law firm to consider the benefits of inbound marketing.
+Whether you are just starting a new law firm or rethinking your marketing strategy, you may be considering the benefits of online marketing.
+While online marketing has existed for several years, internet marketing strategies are changing.
+Rather than using online marketing resources to reach potential customers, law firms and other businesses can use certain methodologies to draw customers in.
+This distinction is one of "outbound" versus “inbound" marketing.
+While specific outbound marketing strategies may still have appeal in particular markets or for specific firms, any twenty-first-century law firm needs to consider the benefits of inbound marketing.
 The following information is designed to provide you with some essential information about inbound marketing methodologies for law firms.

-According to HubSpot, there are three major elements of inbound marketing: attracting people, engaging people, and delighting them.
-We’ll give you more information about how to do each of these tasks, and we’ll explain why they’re important for any law firm’s inbound marketing strategy.
+According to HubSpot, inbound methodologies have three significant elements: attracting, engaging, and delighting people.
+We'll give you more information about how to do each task and explain why they're essential for any law firm's inbound marketing strategy.

-- Crafting detailed buyer personas: When you’re thinking about inbound marketing, you’ll want to spend a substantial amount of time building buyer personas for your ideal visitors.
-Law firms certainly may have—and often should have—more than one buyer persona.
-When you craft a buyer persona, you’ll want to think through everything about your ideal client.
-For instance, where does that client live, and how does that person’s professional life intertwine with his or her social and cultural life?
+Crafting detailed buyer personas: When thinking about inbound marketing, you'll want to spend much time building buyer personas for your ideal visitors.
+Law firms may have multiple buyer personas—and often should have.
+When you craft a buyer persona, you'll want to think through everything about your ideal client.
+For instance, where does that client live, and how does that person's professional life intertwine with his or her social and cultural life?
 To what socioeconomic or sociocultural group does the person belong?
-Why is the person seeking out legal services?
-For every imagined client who you’re targeting with online marketing, you’ll want to think about buyer personas well in advance—your carefully curated content will only produce the desired result if you know who you’re producing it for.
+Why is the person seeking legal services?
+For every imagined client you're targeting with online marketing, you'll want to think about buyer personas well in advance—your carefully curated content will only produce the desired result if you know whom you're making it for.

-- Using search engine optimization (SEO): There are many different elements of SEO, and some of them may require that you work with an experienced web designer.
+Using search engine optimization (SEO): There are many different elements of SEO, and some may require you to work with an experienced web designer.
 In short, though, SEO is what allows your online content to be found by potential visitors.
-It’s how search engines like Google or Yahoo! see your pages in the first place and “crawl” them, and how your online content ends up in Google search results when a potential clients types keywords or key phrases into a search engine search bar.
+It's how search engines like Google or Yahoo! see your pages in the first place and "crawl" them and how your online content ends up in Google search results when a potential client types keywords or key phrases into a search engine search bar.

-- Keywords and key phrases: While thinking about keywords and key phrases is part of SEO, it’s important to keep certain keywords and key phrases in mind in all of the content you create.
-While you may need outside assistance to ensure that your website or blog is being “crawled,” it’s in your control to ensure that certain keywords or key phrases end up in the online content you create.
+Keywords and key phrases: While thinking about keywords and key phrases is part of SEO, keeping specific keywords and key phrases in mind in all the content you create is essential.
+While you may need outside assistance to ensure that your website or blog is being "crawled," it's in your control to ensure that specific keywords or key phrases end up in the online content you create.

-- Blogging: Creating a legal blog is an important way to bring in potential visitors to your website and your online content more broadly.
-You’ll want to create a blogging calendar that allows you to stick to a regular publishing schedule, and you’ll want to make sure your blog topics are tailored to your buyer personas.
+Blogging: Creating a legal blog is crucial to bring potential visitors to your website and online content more broadly.
+You'll want to create a blogging calendar that allows you to stick to a regular publishing schedule, and you'll want to make sure your blog topics are tailored to your buyer personas.

 Engaging Online Visitors

-- Use a web form that asks the reader to enter his or her contact information in order to get help with a particular legal matter or question.
-It’s usually best to keep these web forms pretty brief so that a reader is not burdened when filling it out.
-You’ll usually want to ask for a name, the best contact information (email or phone number), and a brief description of that person’s legal question or concern.
+Use a web form that asks the reader to enter his or her contact information to get help with a particular legal matter or question.
+It's usually best to keep these web forms brief so that a reader is not burdened when filling them out.
+You'll usually want to ask for a name, the best contact information (email or phone number), and a brief description of that person's legal question or concern.

-- Ask the reader to subscribe to blog updates or emails.
-If your reader likes what they see on your blog, you can ask them to enter their email address into a pop-up button to subscribe to your blog.
+Ask the reader to subscribe to blog updates or emails.
+If your readers like what they see on your blog, you can ask them to enter their email address into a pop-up button to subscribe.

-Engaging online visitors, and ultimately converting those visitors to leads, is an essential practice for any law firm that is using online marketing and, specifically, inbound marketing strategies.
+Engaging online visitors and ultimately converting those visitors to leads is an essential practice for any law firm using online marketing and, specifically, inbound marketing strategies.
 Not only can information from visitors to your website provide you with contact information to get in touch with potential new clients, but it can also provide your law firm with data you can use to help tailor your blog posts and other online content even further.
-For example, you may get a number of web form submissions from visitors who have questions about a specific legal issue that you haven’t yet addressed from a particular perspective on your blog.
-By adding a blog post or two to answer some of those frequently asked questions from website visitors, you can build trust in your readership and gain additional website traffic from other internet searchers who are seeking the same information.
+For example, you may get several web form submissions from visitors who have questions about a specific legal issue that you haven't yet addressed from a particular perspective on your blog.
+Adding a blog post or two to answer frequently asked questions from website visitors can build trust in your readership and gain additional website traffic from other internet searchers seeking the same information.

 Delighting the Visitor